BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 License: GPLv2
 Donate link: https://donate.charitywater.org/donate

-WordPress-to-Lead for Salesforce CRM creates a solid integration between your WordPress install(s) and your Salesforce.com account!
+Brilliant Web-to-Lead for Salesforce creates a solid integration between your WordPress install(s) and your Salesforce.com account!

 == Description ==

-WordPress-to-Lead for Salesforce CRM creates a solid integration between your WordPress install(s) and your [Salesforce CRM](http://www.salesforce.com) account!
+Brilliant Web-to-Lead for Salesforce creates a solid integration between your WordPress install(s) and your [Salesforce CRM](http://www.salesforce.com) account!
 People can enter a contact form on your site, and the lead (or case) goes straight into Salesforce CRM: no more copy pasting lead info, no more missing leads: each and every one of them is in Salesforce.com for you to follow up.

 ### Check out the screencast
 [youtube http://www.youtube.com/watch?v=hnMzkxPUIyc]

 You can fully configure all the different settings for the form, and then use a shortcode to insert the form into your posts or pages, or you can use the widget that comes with the plugin and insert the form into your sidebar!

-Please see this [WordPress-to-Lead Demo video](http://www.youtube.com/watch?v=hnMzkxPUIyc) to get a full grasp of some of the power this plugin holds (though it's a bit outdated!).
+Please see this [Demo video](http://www.youtube.com/watch?v=hnMzkxPUIyc) to get a full grasp of some of the power this plugin holds (though it's a bit outdated!).

 #### Previous contributors:
 * [Joost de Valk](http://profiles.wordpress.org/joostdevalk/)